-- 8.3.37 There is potential for cumulative effects to occur on marine mammals from other projects or activities within the wider area where projects or plans may act collectively with Hornsea Three to affect marine mammals.
-The scale over which effects could occur will be determined on the basis of a cumulative screening exercise, where each plan or project will be screened in where it is considered likely that a given species that occurs within these sites could also occur within the Hornsea Three marine mammal study area.
-Thus, the scale over which cumulative impacts could occur is likely to be different for each of the key species. - 8.3.38 The cumulative assessment will consider the maximum adverse scenarios for each of the projects or activities.
-The following projects or activities will be considered within the regional marine mammal study area: - Other offshore wind farms and associated cabling and infrastructure; - Oil and gas infrastructure/development; and - Aggregate extraction and disposal of dredging spoil. - 8.3.39 The marine mammal cumulative assessment will consider the same impacts across all phases of the project, as outlined in Table 8.13 for the Hornsea Three alone assessment.
+- 8.3.37 There is potential for cumulative effects to occur on marine mammals from other projects or impacts could occur is likely to be different for each of the key species. - 8.3.38 The cumulative assessment will consider the maximum adverse scenarios for each of the marine mammal study area: - Other offshore wind farms and associated cabling and infrastructure; - Oil and gas infrastructure/development; and - Aggregate extraction and disposal of dredging spoil. - 8.3.39 The marine mammal cumulative assessment will consider the same impacts across all phases of the project, as outlined in Table 8.13 for the Hornsea Three alone assessment.